survivejs/maintenance-book/manuscript/packaging/01-where-to-start.md

 You can also fork the project.
 This can be done in a few ways.
 You could maintain a private fork that's used only by your projects.
 In npm terms this could be achieved using **scoping** and you could end up with `@organization/some-package` that contains the modified version.
 In this case the maintenance cost is higher as you assume the responsibility for further development.

-Another option would be to rename the project while retaining references to the original project to comply with common licensing clauses (esp.
+Another option would be to rename the project while retaining references to the original project to follow common licensing clauses (esp.
 MIT) and then publish it publicly under a new name.

 Depending on what you are doing, original licensing can become problematic.
-This applies particularly to so called copyleft (or viral) licenses which include GPL and AGPL (a stricter variant), which put restrictions on the usage.
+This applies to so called copyleft (or viral) licenses which include GPL and AGPL (a stricter variant), which put restrictions on the usage.
 If you fork a project like this, note that the license still applies!

 Over time the original project might become active again and you could look into merging the efforts.
 This has happened in the past with bigger projects like Node and io.js or ayo.
 A fork can revitalize a stagnant project and force it to pick up pace again.